kgrid/kgrid-site/docs/developer/README.md

 ### How it works

-Currently, KGrid supports the embedded JavaScript engine, [Nashorn](https://en.wikipedia.org/wiki/Nashorn_(JavaScript_engine)).
-Additional runtimes are planned including external Node.js and Python environments, and cloud services like AWS Lambda and Google Cloud for serverless deployments.
+Currently, KGrid supports the embedded JavaScript engine, [Nashorn](https://en.wikipedia.org/wiki/Nashorn_(JavaScript_engine)), and a [remote Node.js runtime](https://github.com/kgrid/kgrid-node-express-adapter).
+Additional runtimes are planned including an external Python environment, and cloud services like AWS Lambda and Google Cloud for serverless deployments.
 Knowledge objects are packaged as `.zip` files containing:

  - a metadata file (`metadata.json`) containing identifiers and simple descriptive elements; the structural metadata follows the Knowledge Object Information Ontology (KOIO)
  - code artifact(s)